juandavidvargas19/juandavidvargas19.github.io/content/_index.md

         - **November 2022**.
 I finished the "Object Oriented Programming in Java" course at Coursera.
         - **September 2022**.
 I finished the "Stock Market Self-Regulator Exam Preparation" course at BVC Online.
         - **August 2022**.
 I finished my BSc project "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods".
+        - **July 2022**.
+I was awarded an honor mention in the OMUS 2022 (university level math olympiads of southwestern Colombia).
         - **June - July 2022**.
 I volunteered at CEFAMM, Quito.
         - **June 2022**.
 I finished the "Diploma in Stock Market" course at BVC Online.
         - **April 2022**.
 I finished the "Machine Learning with Python: A Practical Introduction" course at EdX.